davetron5000/faas-is-a-what-now/markdown/more_functions.md

 module.exports = storeInDatabase;
 !END CREATE_FILE

 Lastly, we'll create a function that sends a welcome email (which we hand-wave over).
+This takes a seemingly convoluted `data` argument that we'll explain in a bit.

 !CREATE_FILE js/sendWelcomeEmail.js

+/*
+ * data - an object expected to have a key `email`, that
+ *        should be an object with the key `data`, that
+ *        should be an object with the key `email` (I know),
+ *        that should be an email address.
+ */
 const sendWelcomeEmail = (data) => {
   const email = data["email"]["data"]["email"];
   console.log(`Sending welcome email to ${email}`);